DapDerDapy/chess/notes.md

 INPUT: FOX  **-->** Cryptographic hash function **-->** DIGEST: EIFJ 384 DOFE 304A
 - the digest should be deterministic, the same input should always produce the same output
 - also, given the digest and the hash function, people shouldn't be able produce the input.
+- Never store data like this, because it's not reversible, so you'll never get it back, so don't use it for encryption

 #### Password hashing

-- regular password hashing ins't enough for security, hay que add salt!
+- regular password hashing isn't enough for security, hay que add salt!
 - for each user, there is a random SALT value that gets added to the password hash
 - that forces all the hashes to be unique!
 - Salt gets stored in the database.